amritpalKhakh/Yelp-Camp-App/README.md

 # Yelp-Camp-App
 This application allows the users to add popular campgrounds they have visited, comment on them.
+Add Geocoder API key to the .env file and the Google maps API key to show.ejs file at Yelp-Camp-App/v10/views/campgrounds/.

 Some of the tools used are: